Taria Wilhite-Moore busted for Pueblo murder after SWAT team standoff

 Activity at the house late at night was far from uncommon, and neighbors suspected that something hinky was going on there.
 But violence on this scale was unprecedented.

 There were no reported shots fired or fisticuffs when rounding up this octet.
 As such, it's not clear where Wilhite-Moore received her wounds or whether they'll factor in to a possible claim of self-defense.
 But as we know, photos speak volumes.

-Send your story tips to the author, Michael Roberts.
 More from our Follow That Story archive circa September 2013: "Kelsie Jean Schelling: Seven months since pregnant woman due next week vanished."

 Get the This Week's Top Stories Newsletter